Platt Student Performing Arts House

 - Update our contacts for your performing arts group

 Platt House’s lounge and rehearsal rooms are accessible via reservations and walk-ups.
+An active PennCard is required for access, with exceptions for special public events.
 Please check our social media pages for holiday closures and special event hours.

 Platt Student Performing Arts House provides leadership and support for the creation and implementation of arts programming for students at the University of Pennsylvania: